PPBDS/tutorial.helpers/vignettes/instructions.md

 ```
 ````

-This format is most commonly used for "process" questions in which we have told students to do something and then confirm that they have done it by copying/pasting the result from a command like `list.files()`.
+This format is most commonly used for "process" questions in which we have told students to do something and then confirm that they have done it by copying/pasting the result from a command.

 ### Tips